rickardlindberg/rickardlindberg.me/writing/tell-dont-ask-example/index.markdown

     S 1  # then back south
     U    # pen up

-Here is one solution to this problem (in Python):
+In this article I explore two solutions to this problem where the direction of control differs.
+Here is the first (in Python):

 ```python
 class Parser(object):